lgersman/wp-flausen/README.md

 # About

-Wordpress related monorepo containing extperimental plugins/themes and stuff.
+Wordpress related monorepo containing experimental plugins/themes and stuff.

 # The project is under heavy development and often has changing requirements and scope.